ST. GEORGE A record 35 cases of police officer misconduct were brought before the agency that certifies and disciplines officers.

 POST also issued a four-year suspension to Fred Swain, the former head of the Utah Highway Patrol's anti-DUI squad who was charged after being involved in a drunken driving crash in 2006.

-As Norton kept reading the long list of cops facing discipline, local officers who came to watch the proceedings were seen shaking their heads in disappointment.
+As Norton read the long list of officers facing discipline, local officers who came to watch the proceedings were seen shaking their heads in disappointment.
 Summit County Sheriff Dave Edmunds struggled to explain what's happening, especially with so many sexual misconduct cases.

 "I think one of it is the hyper-sexual nature of our society," he said Monday.
 "I've always said people like men in uniform.
 It's hard to say ... "